Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

 # Packaging for High-Performance Computing Demo Notes

-**Note**: It is recommended to try out Spack in a fresh Docker container.
+It is recommended to do this demo in a fresh Docker container.
 To understand how Spack itself is installed, follow Step 1 in a fresh Ubuntu Noble container (`docker run --rm -it ubuntu:noble`).

 To make things simpler from Step 2 onwards, create a container from the [spack/ubuntu-noble](https://hub.docker.com/r/spack/ubuntu-noble) image, so that Spack is preinstalled.
+Install a text editor (for e.g. vim) before running a Spack command.

 ## 1. Spack Setup/Installation